 Central and strategic, the BioAlps cluster is situated at the geographical, technological and economic crossroads of European markets.
 Real and virtual access to other countries is easy, facilitating quick and easy exchange and collaboration between teams.

 A number of sophisticated science parks and incubators in the BioAlps cluster foster the development of highly innovative start-up companies.
-These science parks and incubators provide state-of-the-art laboratory equipment, facilities and resources: the Foundation The Ark in the canton of Valais, the Science Park (PSE) of EPFL, Biopole and Y-Parc in the canton of Vaud, the Neode Science and Technology Park in the canton of Neuchâtel and Innodel and Créapole in the canton of Jura, FriUp and Le Vivier in Fribourg, Technopark (TEAG) in the canton of Berne.
-In Geneva, sites such as Fongit and Eclosion also offer state-of-the-art facilities.
+These science parks and incubators provide state-of-the-art laboratory equipment, facilities and resources: the Foundation The Ark in the canton of Valais, the Science Park (PSE) of EPFL, Biopole and Y-Parc in the canton of Vaud, the Neode Science and Technology Park in the canton of Neuchâtel and Innodel and Créapole in the canton of Jura, BlueFactory, Le Vivier ,and Marly Innovation Center in canton of Fribourg, Technopark (TEAG) in the canton of Berne.
+In Geneva, sites such as Campus Biotech, Fongit and Eclosion also offer state-of-the-art facilities.

 The region is home to many organisations in the domains of technology, media and telecommunications, with institutions such as the CERN and the International Telecommunications Union (ITU) being major centres of competence with different business links.
 Furthermore, there is a multitude of non-governmental organisations in the area, including Nobel prize-winner Médecins sans frontières.